nasa/cumulus-orca/tasks/copy_to_glacier/README.md

             The result of the cumulus task.
 See schemas/output.json for more information.

     should_exclude_files_type(file_key: str, exclude_file_types: List[str]) -> bool
-        Tests whether or not file is included in {excludeFileTypes} from copy to glacier.
+        Tests whether file is included in {excludeFileTypes} from copy to glacier.
         Args:
             file_key: The key of the file within the s3 bucket.
             exclude_file_types: List of extensions to exclude in the backup.